petrpajdla/stat4arch/index.md

 Third session is focused on reading and creating basic types of plots and understanding basic summaries of quantitative variables.
-- Types of variables (qualitative, quantitative)
+- Types of variables (qualitative, quantitative).
-- Data visualization, plots for one variable
+- Data visualization, plots for one variable.
 - Descriptive stats (mean, sd, median, IQR etc.)

 #### Assignment